mythridium/godot_wry/README.md

 [WRY](https://github.com/tauri-apps/wry) is a cross-platform webview rendering library.
 This extension allows you to use the native webview in Godot to build browsers and GUIs with HTML, CSS and JavaScript.

-> [!WARNING]
-> This extension is a work in progress!
-Expect bugs, report issues, and feel free to contribute.

 ## ✨ Features

 - 🍃 Use the native system native webview (no extra dependencies!)